mosip/documentation/docs/Automated-Biometric-Identification-System-ABIS.md

 MOSIP is designed to integrate with multiple ABISs to leverage expertise of different ABIS providers.
 A country may use one ABIS for fingerprint and another for Iris or use multiple ABISs for the same biometric data and evaluate the best ABIS based on de-duplication quality.

-The ABIS system will never come to know about hte resident's identity.
-Any PII information such as demographic details of the resident or RID (Request ID for Registration) will be shared with the ABIS system.
+The ABIS system never comes to know about resident's identity.
+Any Personally Idenfiable Information (PII) such as demographic details or RID (Request ID for Registration) is not shared with the ABIS system.
 But, MOSIP maintains a mapping between the ABIS specific referenceID and RID of the resident.

 {% hint style="info" %}
 ABIS is used for deduplication during registration, but not for authentication.